pgrady3/pgrady3.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**I am looking for industry positions in computer vision and robotics starting August 2023.**
+**I am looking for industry research positions in self-driving and robotics starting January 2024.**

 Hi!
 My name is Patrick; I'm currently a PhD student in the Robotics department at the Georgia Institute for Technology.
 I'm advised by [Charlie Kemp](https://charliekemp.com/), and closely work with [James Hays](https://faculty.cc.gatech.edu/~hays/).
 My research has been in computer vision and robotics, and my work has focused on understanding precisely how humans and robots manipulate the world through the lens of *contact*.
 I've had a great time interning with [Chengcheng Tang](https://scholar.google.com/citations?user=WbG27wQAAAAJ&hl=en) and [Chris Twigg](https://scholar.google.com/citations?user=aN-lQ0sAAAAJ&hl=en) of the Nimble team at Meta Reality Labs.